alexiosg/twinkle/README.md

 The same number of conditional distributions are implemented as in the rugarch package.

 The package vignette provides for a detailed and formal treatment of the STARMAX model as well as the finer details of the estimation and forecast methodology implemented.

+This package was created many years ago and has not been actively maintained or tested.
+It is provided here for historical purposes and for those who may find it useful.
+It is not recommended for use in production or research without significant testing and validation.